 About the Night Boat

 The night is the slowest ferry and it is also the most comfortable.
 On the plus side it saves you spending a night in Surat Thani and allows you to arrive early the next morning for a full day on one of the Islands.
-We recommend the Night Boat only for young travellers, families and anyone seeking a bit more comfort should book a different boat.
+We recommend the Night Boat only for younger travellers.
+Families and anyone seeking a bit more comfort should book a different boat.

 Location of the Night Boat Pier